vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 print(NN)

 ```

-Prediction and data visualization is not depicted here.
+Parts of the code for prediction and data visualization is not depicted here.
 The whole code can be found in *RDKit_NN_MFs_insertion.ipynb*.

-Results:
+The results are provided below.
+From the plot of loss, we can see that the model has comparable performance on both train and validation datasets.
+If these parallel plots start to depart consistently, it might be a sign to stop training at an earlier epoch.
+The agreement plots between calculated values and predicted for test and training is provided below.
+A very good prediction performance with mean error **0.68 kcal/mol** and R^2 of 89% (test) and 97% (train), indicates this ANN is suitable for prediction of reaction's thermochemistry.

 <img src="pictures/pictures_NN/learning_curve.png" width="270"> <img src="pictures/pictures_NN/testing_plot.png" width="270"> <img src="pictures/pictures_NN/train_plot.png" width="270">